Brontë family: Pilgrimages to Haworth from 1860

 By 1860 Charlotte had been dead for five years, and the only people living at the parsonage were Mr. Brontë, his son-in-law, Arthur Bell Nicholls, and two servants.
-In 1857 Mrs. Gaskell's biography of Charlotte was published, and though at its first reading, Mr. Brontë approved of its commissioning, several months later he expressed doubts.
+In 1857 Gaskell's biography of Charlotte was published, and though at its first reading, Patrick approved of its commissioning, several months later he expressed doubts.
 The portrait of Nicholls, founded partly on the confidence of Ellen Nussey, seemed to him to be unjustified.
 Ellen Nussey, who hated Arthur, insists that his marital claims had perverted Charlotte's writing and she had to struggle against an interruption of her career.
 It is true that Arthur found Nussey to be too close to his wife, and he insisted that she should destroy her letters—although this never actually happened.

-Mrs. Gaskell's book caused a sensation and was distributed nationwide.
+Gaskell's book caused a sensation and was distributed nationwide.
 The polemic launched by Charlotte's father resulted in a squabble that only served to increase the family's fame.

 During Charlotte's lifetime friends and sponsors visited the parsonage, including Sir James and Lady Kay Shuttleworth, Ellen Nussey, Elizabeth Gaskell, John Store Smith, a young writer from Manchester, Bessie Parkes, who recounted her visit to Mrs. Gaskell, and Abraham Holroyd, poet, antiquarian and historian.
 However, following the publication of the book and the pastor's public remonstrations, the parsonage became a place of pilgrimage for admirers wanting to see it with their own eyes.
 Charlotte's husband recalled that he had to protect his father-in-law, when on the short path to the church they had to push their way through the crowds of people wanting to reach out and touch the cape of the father of the Brontë girls.
 The hundreds of visitors became thousands, coming from all over Britain and even from across the Atlantic.
 Whenever he agreed to meet them, Patrick received them with utmost courtesy and recounted the story of his brilliant daughters, never omitting to express his displeasure at the opinions held about Charlotte's husband.

 The flow of visitors has never abated.
 Indeed, the parsonage at Haworth received an estimated 88,000 visitors in 2017.